Toxoplasmosis and Pregnancy: Symptoms and Treatment

 A blood test can indicate a toxoplasmosis infection, and your healthcare provider can diagnose the infection based on your test results.
 If you are infected, it may be important to determine when you contracted toxoplasmosis, in which case your healthcare provider may perform two different types of blood tests.
 One test will determine the strength of the parasite, and the other will assess the protein in your body that is responsible for neutralizing the infection.

-If you’re trying to become pregnant, and think that you might have been exposed to the parasite, you may want to ask your healthcare provider for a screening test before you conceive, because the parasite is less likely to pass to your unborn baby if you contract it more than six months before conception.
+If you’re trying to become pregnant and think that you might have been exposed to the parasite, you may want to ask your healthcare provider for a screening test before you conceive, because the parasite is less likely to pass to your unborn baby if you contract it more than six months before conception.
 Download our Questions to Ask Your Healthcare Provider guide for other information to help you get the most out of your prenatal appointments.

 Toxoplasmosis Treatment

-If you are diagnosed with toxoplasmosis during pregnancy, your healthcare provider may prescribe antibiotics to help lessen the severity of any symptoms you might be feeling and that your baby might experience after birth.
+If you are diagnosed with toxoplasmosis pregnancy, your healthcare provider may prescribe antibiotics to help lessen the severity of any symptoms you might be feeling and that your baby might experience after birth.
 These antibiotics help kill the parasite that causes infection.
-The treatment you get may also depend on when you contracted toxoplasmosis.
+The treatment you get may also depend on when you contract toxoplasmosis.
 If you were exposed to the parasite after about week 16 to week 18 of pregnancy, you may require a combination of antibiotic treatments.

 If you do contract toxoplasmosis during pregnancy, amniocentesis testing may be recommended to see if your baby has been infected.
 An ultrasound exam can also help detect certain signs of toxoplasmosis.
 Your baby’s blood may also be tested after birth.